xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

      You will be directed to [Katalon TestOps](https://testops.katalon.io/login).

-2. Sign in TestOps page.
+2. Sign in on the TestOps page.

     The invitation page appears.